-Each of Erikson’s social crises inform how individuals see themselves, how they react to the world and people around them, and what skills they develop in life.
-Taken together, these crises form a “maturation timetable” that social workers can use to inform how they treat clients, what services they provide and in what ways a particular client differs from what’s expected.
+Each of Erikson’s social crises informs how individuals see themselves, how they react to the world and people around them, and what skills they develop in life.
+Taken together, these crises form a “maturation timetable” that social workers can use to inform how they treat clients, what services they provide, and in what ways a particular client differs from what’s expected.

 Although it’s not fully recognized as a scientific field of study, transpersonal theory and its emphasis on healing and aspiration can make it useful in a social worker’s toolkit.
 Pioneered by Carl Jung, transpersonal theory “uses positive influences, rather than the diseased human psyche and our defenses, as a model for the realization of human potential,” GoodTherapy says.
 That is, the theory uses saints, artists, heroes and other similar figures — people who have strong ego identities that others can strive to emulate — as aspirational examples.